equinix/terraform-provider-equinix/docs/data-sources/equinix_ecx_l2_sellerprofiles.md

 subcategory: "Fabric"
 ---

+# DEPRECATED RESOURCE

+End of Life will be June 30th, 2024.
+Use equinix_fabric_service_profiles instead.

 # equinix_ecx_l2_sellerprofiles (Data Source)

 Use this data source to get details of available Equinix Fabric layer 2 seller profiles.
 It is